Exploring the Edible Cannabis World with Margaret Thomas

 - 3 min read

-On this week’s episode of The Canna Boss Babes, I sat down with Margaret Thomas, the voice behind The Bite Me Podcast, to explore the edible cannabis world — from homemade dosing strategies to savory recipes and safe storage tips.
-Whether you're new to DIY edibles or refining your canna-chef game, this conversation is packed with real-life insight and kitchen-tested advice.
+On this week’s episode of The Canna Boss Babes, I sat down with Margaret Thomas, the voice behind The Bite Me Podcast.
+We explored the edible cannabis world, covering homemade dosing strategies, savory recipes, and safe storage tips.
+Whether you're new to DIY edibles or refining your canna-chef game, this conversation is packed with real-life insights and kitchen-tested advice.

 From Smoking to Baking: Margaret’s Cannabis Journey

 Margaret didn’t start her edible adventure until later in life.
-After returning to cannabis post-pregnancy, she found smoking brought anxiety rather than relief.
-A curiosity about edibles led her to try cannabis butter — and with it, a new, more balanced relationship with the plant.
+After returning to cannabis post-pregnancy, she found that smoking brought anxiety rather than relief.
+Her curiosity about edibles led her to try cannabis butter.
+This marked the beginning of a new, more balanced relationship with the plant.

-Her early experiences, marked by trial and error (including not decarbing the flower!), gave way to a lifelong passion for crafting and teaching others how to safely make their own infusions.
+Her early experiences were filled with trial and error.
+She learned the hard way about the importance of decarbing the flower.
+These lessons fueled her lifelong passion for crafting and teaching others how to safely make their own infusions.

 Safe Dosing for Edibles at Home

 Margaret emphasizes that figuring out your dose is the #1 key to enjoying edibles.
-She shared:
+She shared her personal dosing levels:

-She encourages new makers to get a tCheck or similar device, always label homemade goods, and share dosage estimates clearly when gifting.
+She encourages new makers to invest in a tCheck or a similar device.
+It’s essential to label homemade goods and share dosage estimates clearly when gifting them.

 Set & Setting Matter

-Just like psychedelics, Margaret reminds us that cannabis — especially edibles — is all about timing, intention, and environment.
+Just like psychedelics, Margaret reminds us that cannabis—especially edibles—is all about timing, intention, and environment.
+Creating the right atmosphere can enhance the experience.

 Favorite Recipes — Beyond Brownies

-While she has a sweet tooth (her caramels are a personal favorite), Margaret also loves savory dishes for their flexibility and creativity.
+While she has a sweet tooth, with her caramels being a personal favorite, Margaret also loves savory dishes for their flexibility and creativity.

 “Infusing oils to drizzle over pasta or vegetables gives each guest control over their dose.
-It’s perfect for mixed-tolerance dinner parties.”
+It’s perfect for mixed-tolerance dinner parties,” she explains.

 Safe Storage & Responsible Sharing of Homemade Edibles